Artasov/xexamai/README.md

 ## How to Use Locally
 The examples below are implemented and tested on `Windows 11`.
 Steps may differ on other systems.
+> Local streaming as in gemeni is not available, but this is not scary

 ### The assistant works in two stages:
 1. #### Audio transcription